amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 ##### Inspect the telemetry in Zipkin

 Once the application is started, the Dapr sidecars will start emitting telemetry to the Zipkin server.
 To inspect this telemetry, point a web-browser to [http://localhost:32411](http://localhost:32411).
-You will see the Zipkin webpage, as shown in Figure 9-2:
+You'll see the Zipkin webpage, as shown in Figure 9-2:

 ![The Zipkin start page](media/observability/zipkin.png)